sean-harrison-bristol/Effects-of-Health-Conditions-and-Risk-Factors-on-Socioeconomic-Outcomes/README.md

 # Effects-of-Health-Conditions-and-Risk-Factors-on-Socioeconomic-Outcomes
 Repository for the paper entitled: The Causal Effects of Health Conditions and Risk Factors on Social and Socioeconomic Outcomes: Mendelian Randomization in UK Biobank

+This repository contains the manuscript, tables, figures and supplementary information.
+Upon acceptance of publication, this repository will be updated to include all code used in this study.

 Abstract for the study:

 Background